If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Introduction

-Leveraging natural language supervision to learn novel visual concepts is a process we call Knowledge Transfer.
-An illustrative example of the goal of Knowledge Transfer is shown in Fig.~\ref{fig:teaser}, where a CLIP-based zero-shot classifier is presented with unknown concepts.
-We propose two possible ways of achieving Knowledge Transfer, either explicitly or implicitly.
-In Explicit Knowledge Transfer, starting from the textual description of the novel concept, we synthesize matching imaging via model inversion~\cite{kazemi2024we} that can be later used to fine-tune the model with a visual-text matching loss.
-Implicit Knowledge Transfer, on the other hand, could rely on multimodal neurons~\cite{schwettmann2023multimodal} by employing only textual captions and fine-tuning the model with masked language modeling.
-This, however, would require parameters to be shared across visual and textual encoders.
-In this work, we focus on Explicit Knowledge Transfer as it has a less strict requirement for model architecture.
-Our findings show that: \begin{enumerate} \item We can successfully introduce novel concepts in pre-trained visual models with only textual descriptions. \item Knowledge Transfer can also improve the visual accuracy on already existing concepts. \item Knowledge Transfer can improve zero-shot downstream tasks such as classification, segmentation, and image-text retrieval and shows potential for out-of-domain generalization. \end{enumerate}
+Leveraging natural language supervision to learn novel visual concepts is a process we call \emph{Knowledge Transfer} (KT), \e{inspired by previous research on zero-shot modality generalization~\cite{elhoseiny2013write}}.
+An illustrative example of the goal of KT is shown in Fig.~\ref{fig:teaser}, where a CLIP-based zero-shot classifier is presented with unknown concepts.
+In this work, we propose a novel framework for KT that does not require parameters to be shared across visual and textual encoders, thus being general with respect to the VLM architecture.
+Specifically, starting from the textual description of the novel concepts, we synthesize matching imaging via model inversion~\citep{kazemi2024we}, later employed to fine-tune the model with a visual-text matching loss. \\Our findings show that KT: \begin{enumerate} \item Successfully introduces novel concepts in pre-trained VLMs with only textual descriptions; \item Improves the visual accuracy on already existing concepts; \item Improves zero-shot downstream tasks such as classification, segmentation, and image-text retrieval and shows potential for out-of-domain generalization. \end{enumerate}